Girl in Red: Artistry and influences

 The subject matters of Ulven's music range from romance and heartbreak to mental illness and the experience of being queer.
 She named Taylor Swift as one of her biggest musical influences.

 Personal life

 Ulven now resides in the Grünerløkka district of Oslo.
-She identifies as gay and queer.
+She is a lesbian.
 She studied music production and songwriting at Westerdals Oslo School of Arts, Communication and Technology.
 Ulven revealed in 2021 that she has been diagnosed with obsessive–compulsive disorder and generalized anxiety disorder.